krother/training_and_teaching_methods/more_content/method_list.md

+clapping     trainer claps once every 3 secs, invites other trainees to join, whole room joins --> silence, attention    crowd control energize_presenters	hand on stomach. breathe. rub your hands. arms up, swing your arms, get down, get up, turn around, whoo-heee.			presenting, warmup one-question-survey	prepare questions on cards.
+Ask people to stand up, ask someone else a question, then exchange cards and move on.	repeat drawing posters	strict time control with counting works.				application four corners    hang 4 sheets of flipchart paper on the walls with headings: What did you like about the course?
+What should be improved?
+What would you like to learn more about?
+What will you use in practice?
+Participants roam and write.    feedback, wrap-up, transfer good-bad-slides    Show 20 good and bad slides for 20'' each.
+Ask participants to take notes.
+Discuss.    new content, presenting good-bad-paragraphs    Distribute 9 pairs of text paragraphs.
+Give them 15' time to read.
+Ask for comments.    new content, writing
+onion model    These 5x wiederholen, jedes Mal etwas dazubauen    speaking, lecture klickspiel    Bild in 7 Teile zersaegen, Punkte starten bei 8, pro Klick -1 Punkt, +1 Bildausschnitt    speaking, presenting handout austeilen    lesen lassen.
+Diskussion.    new content three part closing    deliver a strong summary; present a call-to-action; and conclude with a powerful closing statement.
+Develop the habit of saying last what you want your audience to remember most    speaking, closing

 2D-Abstimmung	Graph mit zwei Fragen auf X-/Y-Achse mit Antworten von 0-100%, durch Magneten beantwortet.
 4 Ecken	Vier Poster hängen in den Ecken, TN laufen die ab und schreiben zu jedem einen Beitrag Aquarium	Innenkreis, Außenkreis.
 Innenkreis diskutiert, Rest hört zu.